flowagentnu/1rel-documentation/docs/Forms/forms-introduction.md

 Forms are typically activated in two ways:

-- **Through Apps**: Certain applications within 1Relation are designed to trigger forms, initiating specific workflows or data entry processes.
+- **Through Apps**: Certain applications within FlowAgent are designed to trigger forms, initiating specific workflows or data entry processes.
 - **Via Actionable Buttons**: Forms can be linked to actionable buttons, providing users with immediate access to the forms through a simple click, streamlining the process of data entry or modification.
 ---